8 Best No-Logs VPNs in 2024: Audited & Confirmed

 PIA collects very little data.
 It logs your email address, payment data, and your state or territory and ZIP code, which it needs for tax analysis.
 Like ExpressVPN, it also allows you to optionally share diagnostics data.

-I also like how PIA releases regular transparency reports — they detail every request for user data (like subpoenas, warrants, and court orders) the provider has received from government and law enforcement agencies.
+I also like how PIA releases quarterly transparency reports — they detail every request for user data (like subpoenas, warrants, and court orders) the provider has received from government and law enforcement agencies.
 The reports also confirm that the provider didn’t comply with the requests.

 🥈 2.
 Private Internet Access — Great No-Logs VPN for Torrenting